Guide for Small Businesses with Federal Contracts

 Be Very Careful With Employment Tests:

-Federal contractors are required to state in all solicitations or advertisements for employment that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.
+Federal contractors are required to state in all solicitations or advertisements for employment that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or national origin.

 Federal contractors are required to maintain any personnel or employment records made or kept by the contractor.